 Blockchain refers to a decentralized public ledger on which data can be stored and digitally distributed across various computer networks that are linked in a peer-to-peer network.
 What distinguishes it from ordinary methods of electronic storage is its immutability (data can neither be altered nor deleted), transparency, high security, faster settlements, and decentralized nature.
 These characteristics clarify why businesses want to hop on to this new technology and utilize its benefits.

-Being a decentralized ledger, the nodes of the blockchain can span a large number of locations across the world.
+Jurisdictional issues: Being a decentralized ledger, the nodes of the blockchain can span a large number of locations across the world.
 This means that every transaction stored on the blockchain could potentially fall within each and every jurisdiction in which a node of the network is situated, resulting in an overwhelming number of rules and legislation that might apply to the blockchain network.
 The system would have to be compliant with all applicable legal and regulatory regimes.
 This also makes it difficult to pinpoint the location of a transaction if that particular transaction turns out to be fraudulent or erroneous in nature.

-The laws and regulations of different jurisdictions vary, including the basic principles of contract and rightful title.
+Governing Law: The laws and regulations of different jurisdictions vary, including the basic principles of contract and rightful title.
 What constitutes a valid contract in one state might be a void agreement in another state.
 To avoid this confusion, the law governing the transactions must be pre-determined by an internal governance system.
 This would enable the users to determine the validity of the contracts and their rights and obligations under them.
-It would also be useful to specify a mode of dispute resolution which is acceptable to all the parties involved.
+It would also be useful to specify a mode of dispute resolution that is acceptable to all the parties involved.

 Apart from the above technique, brute force attacks are also a potential threat.
 In most blockchain systems, the majority of the processing is carried out by a concentrated number of nodes.
 If the attacker is able to identify these nodes and target them, the ledger would be compromised.
 Cryptocurrency exchanges are also vulnerable to Eclipse or Sybil attacks and denial of service attacks.

-This provision of contracts typically covers events such as wars, pandemics, natural disasters, fires or anything which is beyond the control of the common man and the like.
+Force Majeure: This provision of contracts typically covers events such as wars, pandemics, natural disasters, fires, or anything that is beyond the control of the common man and the like.
 However, in the case of a blockchain-based system, there may be other legal issues to consider, such as malfunctioning of a smart contract, issues in transferring cryptocurrencies, a party’s access to the blockchain being compromised, etc. It must be explicitly stated whether such events fall within the sphere of force majeure events and whether parties can rely upon them to avoid or delay the performance of their obligations under the contract.
 An exception may also be carved out to this provision stating that “parties cannot claim the protection of the force majeure provision for issues resulting from that party’s own default or failure to maintain industry-appropriate protection measures.”

-The ledger will inevitably contain value and ownership of that intellectual property (“IP”) as an important consideration.
-Customers may insist on ownership of such IP, or they may choose to license it for the term of the agreement, or agree to a perpetual license if it is not exclusive to that particular blockchain network, or they may restrict the ability of the vendor to use the IP on the basis of time, recipients or method of usage.
+Intellectual Property: The ledger will inevitably contain value and ownership of that intellectual property (“IP”) as an important consideration.
+Customers may insist on ownership of such IP, or they may choose to license it for the term of the agreement or agree to a perpetual license if it is not exclusive to that particular blockchain network, or they may restrict the ability of the vendor to use the IP on the basis of time, recipients or method of usage.

 The majority of the blockchain and virtual currency projects are developed under open-source licenses.
-Such licenses are typically non-commercial, royalty-free and impose certain restrictions on the users.
+Such licenses are typically non-commercial, royalty-free, and impose certain restrictions on the users.
 Thus, it is important for companies to understand the limitations of the open-source license granted to them and to shield off any potential liabilities that may arise due to a violation of the license conditions.

 Further, any new software developments (such as mining, encryption methods, payment modes, etc.) must be patented so that the company owns the IP to the new technology.
 Blockchain-based start-ups must actively file patent applications to safeguard the critical components of their technology.